Boris J is not our Prime Minister

 Senate House, University of London.
 Fri 12 Jul 2019

-outside Senate House after their attempts to meet the new
+protested outside Senate House after their attempts to meet the new

-Vice-Chancellor Wendy Thomson failed, with no reply to their request.
+Vice-Chancellor Wendy Thomson failed, with no reply to their

-to be taken into direct employment without delay the
+workers to be taken into direct employment without delay the

 University has been spending large amounts on buying in extra security

 XR East London marches for clean air